19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Fatigue Points.md

 # Narrative Reasoning

 *Damage to FP represents surface wounds that PCs take.
-A small cut, a heavy hit to their shield, etc. These are superficial wounds that characters with sufficient physical prowess can brush off easily.*
+A small cut, a heavy hit to their shield, etc. These are superficial wounds that PCs with sufficient physical prowess can brush off easily.*